plokil/dotfiles/README.md

                  wl-clipboard slurp ttf-ibmplex-mono-nerd
 ```

-This does not install librewolf, todo, cantata and slurp, since they are only available from AUR,
+This does not install librewolf, todo, swaylock-effects, oh-my-posh, cantata and slurp, since they are only available from AUR,
 use you favorite AUR helper to install them:

 ```
-paru -S librewolf-bin cantata slurp todo-bin oh-my-posh-bin
+paru -S librewolf-bin cantata slurp todo-bin oh-my-posh-bin swaylock-effects
 ```

 ## Installation